Who owns the float under the JBCC contract?

-I have witnessed many professionals proclaiming with teenager-level confidence (or perhaps arrogance rather) that: “The project owns the float!” or “The contractor owns the float!”.
+I have witnessed many professionals proclaiming with confidence (or perhaps arrogance rather) that: “The project owns the float!” or “The contractor owns the float!”.

 This is what makes the debate a bit more complex to start with, but don’t run away yet, I won’t cloud the issue.
 When we discuss the issue of float ownership, we need to first clarify our own understanding and definition of it.
-I have witnessed many heated shouting matches between parties after which they awkwardly realise later on, they shared the same opinion all along.
-It was but their semantic concept of float ownership that differed.

 What does it mean to own the float?